alpsteam/autonomous-labs/lab-1.md

 title: Lab 1 Template
 ---

-# 🚀 Labs 1: Sample lab template
+# 🚀 Lab 1: Sample lab template

 Use this as a template to build make your lab guide.
 If you have any resources like `.csv` files or `.zip` files they can be put in the according lab folder in the repository and downloaded like this.